anyxem/mintlayer-mempool/README.md

 ### Metadata Preservation
 - Metadata is stored exactly as provided
-- No validation or transformation is performed
+- No validation or transformation is performed (see TODO section)
 - Retrieved transactions return metadata in the same format
 - Supports any JSON-serializable data structure

+### Current Verification Status
+⚠️ **Note**: The verification layer currently accepts all transactions as a stub implementation.
+Future enhancement will include verification of metadata against encoded transaction data to ensure consistency and prevent spoofing.

 ## Mempool Cleanup Process